-FAIR CHASE: As a Wildlife Co-Op member, you pledge to upholding the highest standards of legal ethical hunting under free range and fair chase conditions.
+FAIR CHASE: As a Wildlife Co-Op member, you pledge to uphold the highest standards of legal ethical hunting under free range and fair chase conditions.

 FEED & MINERALS: Only feral hogs can be hunted over bait.
 Lease manager may use feeders sparingly to hold deer on the property during deer season.
-If so, manager will designate official locations away from stands.
-No other feed/bait allowed other than those locations.
+If so, manager designates official locations away from stands.
+Feed/bait allowed only at those locations.

 SIGN IN.
 Wildlife Cooperative provides permanent stands (tower blind, ladder, hang-on, tripod) to be shared equally with all members on a first come first served basis.
-A member can place permanent stands as well, provided those stands are treated as equally accessible to all members similar to Co-Op owned stands.
+Stands placed by members are treated as equally accessible to all members similar to Co-Op owned stands.
 No signing in the night before.
 No signing in this morning for a hunt this afternoon.
-No signing in and then going back to the camper to finish getting ready.
 The intent is to sign-in and go immediately to the stand.
 Sign in for one stand.
 Sign out before going to another.
 Lease manager may designate an app for virtual sign-in system.

 PARK-N-WALK: The intent is to close interior roads to traffic during deer and turkey season except to retrieve deer or fill feeders.
 Park at spots designated on map by lease manager and walk from there.
 No driving vehicle, UTV, or ATV to stands.
 Electric bike is allowed to travel directly to/from the stand.
 Use stealth when going to/from a stand.